3. Bayesian methods#

 (3.2)#\[\int f(y|\theta) g(\theta) d\theta.\]

-This integration may be very difficult, and is in most practical cases infeasible.
+This integration may be very difficult and is, in most practical cases, infeasible.

 3.1.1.
 Monte Carlo Integration#

-Luckily, we do not necessarily need to compute the denominator, because it is independent of \(\theta\) and thus represents a constant scaling factor not relevant for the shape of the distribution \(g(\theta|y)\).
+Luckily, we do not necessarily need to compute the denominator because it is independent of \(\theta\) and thus represents a constant scaling factor not relevant for the shape of the distribution \(g(\theta|y)\).
 Computational Bayesian statistics relies on Monte Carlo samples from the posterior \(g(\theta | y)\), which does not require knowing the denominator of the posterior.

 What we actually care about is making predictions about the output of a model \(h_{\theta}(x)\), whose parameters \(\theta\) are random variables.
 Without loss of generality, we can rewrite \(h_{\theta}(x)\) to \(h_x(\theta)\) as a function of the random variable \(\theta\) evaluated at a particular \(x\) (note: we use the following notation interchangably \(h_{\theta}(x)=h_x(\theta)=h(x, \theta)\)).
 Then the problem can be formulated as the expectation